AidenSorabji/System-Info-Py3/README.md

 **Make sure your using a proper IDE**

-One of the causes of the python script not working or not working *properly* is if you are running the script in terminal.
-If you are running it in terminal, the python code will not work (for some reason lmao).
+~One of the causes of the python script not working or not working *properly* is if you are running the script in terminal.
+If you are running it in terminal, the python code will not work (for some reason lmao).~

+You can now use it in terminal lmao, just type the following command (for macOS users only) "python3 *directory of py file*"

 # Credit
 Please, when modifying this code, or uploading this code, or doing anything else with this code, give me credit, thanks!